 At the end of the day, farts are sometimes just the GI system’s way of saying “I love you” — and everyone benefits from backing off and letting nature take its course.
 But is farting good for you?
 Here’s what you need to know about farts and your health.

 Holding in Farts Will Give You Bad Breath

-If you’ve ever asked the question “Is it bad to hold in farts?”, here goes your answer.
-While holding in farts won’t send you to the emergency room, it might be the reason why your conversations are briefly cut short.
+Although holding in farts won’t send you to the emergency room, it might be the reason why your conversations are briefly cut short.
 When people hold in their farts, the gas absorbs into the body and is released through the mouth in the form of terrible breath, researchers warn.
 Depending on how offensive bad breath is compared to the occasional discrete toot, farting may be the lesser of two evil odors.
-Farting is definitely not a replacement for dental hygiene or even mint gum, but maintaining that minty fresh breath may be one good excuse to not hold them in.
+Farting is definitely not a replacement for dental hygiene or even mint gum, but maintaining that minty fresh breath may be one good excuse to not hold farts in.

 Farts Tell Your Spouse That You’re Healthy

 Is farting good for you?
 Yes.
 Farts may not be a sign of good manners, but they are a symptom of good gut bacteria and a healthy diet.
-If a person is not farting (and not holding it in) it means they’re eating nothing but refined sugars.
-In many ways, it’s just your butt’s way of saying that you’ve been eating your vegetables.
-Your spouse might not love the sound or smell as much as she loves having a healthy partner, but it’s all a fart of the same package.
+If a person is not farting, it means they’re eating nothing but refined sugars.
+In many ways, farting is just your butt’s way of saying that you’ve been eating your vegetables.
+Your spouse might not love the sound or smell as much as they love having a healthy partner, but it’s all a fart of the same package.

 Farts Are Funny